 You'll use the library catalog to search for books, ebooks, articles, and more.

 The MJC Library subscribes to many databases filled with authoritative articles, book chapters, research reports, statistics, videos, and more from thousands of respected publications.
 You can search these databases either by topic or for a specific article.

 Using the Library's article databases ensures that you're using sources your instructors expect you to use, and you won't have to cull through millions of unrelated Web pages that will waste your time and energy.

-You can start with one of our Databases for Background Reading, Databases Covering Many Subjects, or scroll down to select a Database by Subject, Database by Type, or Find a Database by Name.
+You can start with one of our Databases for Background Reading or our Databases Covering Many Subjects.
+Scroll down below the big Start Your Research Here box to select a Database by Subject, Database by Type, or Find a Database by Name.

 You'll find our databases by clicking the button below: